gagan-iitb/ComputerSysDesign/Readme.md

 __Grading Plan__

 * 2 Exams: 50%
-* Weekly System Design Exercise (In class): 15%
+* Weekly System Design Exercise (In class): 15% [will mimic system design interviews]
 * 1 Assignment: 10%
-* 1 Project: 25%
+* 1 Project: 25% [Project will include a mock interview]

 The assignment is individual.
 The project will be end-to-end (full stack) in a team.
+Students are encouraged to build balanced teams [front-end developer, back-end developer, ML engineer, tester, architect roles]

 __Detailed Schedule__
 Legend: